 Learn new tool-sets, mind-sets and skill-sets for innovation.
 Here’s a link to 15 free divergent & convergent tool cards.

-Keep a broad diversity of inputs feeding your brain - trends, areas outside of your core expertise (stuff you're not even interested in), etc. Feel free to subscribe to The Innovative Brain for routine injections of innovative exploration - subscribe here.
+Keep a broad diversity of inputs feeding your brain – trends, areas outside of your core expertise (stuff you’re not even interested in), etc. Feel free to subscribe to our newsletter.

-1. Develop Creative Collaboration Skills (yes, this means training) - Read, "Boiling it down: The Four Key Principles of Creative Thinking Training."
+1. Develop Creative Collaboration Skills (yes, this means training) – Read, 4 Keys to Making Innovation Training Stick.

 2. Set clear goals & expectations – Creativity & innovation need to be prioritized in much the same way as hitting your quarterly goals.

-1. Assess your current state - do an innovation culture audit.
-Where are you putting effort - what strategic action areas are you ignoring - what are your dangerous obsessions?
-Click here for the 12 Strategies of Innovation Excellence Audit.
+1. Assess your current state – do an innovation culture audit.
+Where are you putting effort – what strategic action areas are you ignoring – what are your dangerous obsessions?
+Read Demystifying Innovation Culture Efforts.

 2. Build innovation responsibilities into your enterprise – not just in R&D and new product development.
 Read, Demystifying Innovation Culture Efforts.

 3. Develop an enterprise-wide innovation strategy – Read, Focus on Growing Innovation in Your Company.